persuasio/persuasio-r/README.md

 ## Learn more

 See `vignette("getting-started", package = "persuasio")` for a full walkthrough including covariates, model specifications, and the relationship between estimands.

 ## Reference

 Jun, Sung Jae, and Sokbae Lee.
 2023.
-"Identifying the Effect of Persuasion."
-*Journal of Political Economy* 131 (8): 2032-2058.
+“Identifying the Effect of Persuasion.” *Journal of Political Economy* 131 (8): 2032-2058.
 <https://doi.org/10.1086/724114>.